-• High Option - \$10 office visit copayment, inpatient/outpatient services covered at 100%, written referrals are not required when seeing a MercyCare Health Plan Provider.
+• High Option - \$10 primary care physician office visit copayment, inpatient/outpatient services covered at 100%, written referrals are not required when seeing a MercyCare Health Plan Provider.

 MercyCare has been NCQA accredited since 1998 and Mercy Health System is a winner of the Malcolm Baldrige award and a Magnet® Recipient.
 We offer quality care close to home.